p0nk0/18-095/final_project/readme.md

 - Buttons

 ## Setup
-- I downloaded the TFT_HX8357 library from [github.com/Bodmer/TFT_HX8357](https://github.com/Bodmer/TFT_HX8357) and customized according to the instructions in User_Setup.h according to my specific LCD Screen.
+- Download the `TFT_HX8357` library from [github.com/Bodmer/TFT_HX8357](https://github.com/Bodmer/TFT_HX8357)
+- Customize `User_Setup.h` according to your specific screen model (instructions are found in the repo)
-- I've included my customized library file as part of this repo.
+- I've included my customized library file for reference.

 ## Media
 This is the overall system, including the screen and the controller.